 - The application process information provided by Rhodes indicates that candidates are to submit a “curriculum vitae/resumé or list of principal activities.”
-From the 2016 Rhodes Memorandum for Canada, the curriculum vitae/resumé is further described as a “factual list of principal activities and honours while in College or University (including scholarships, prizes, awards, offices held, athletic record and extra-curricular interests and activities) with dates.”
+Read the 2016 Rhodes Memorandum for Canada for more information about what to include.

-Letters of Reference are not required for the internal Rhodes application to Queen's University, but a list of names and contact information for referees that the applicant intends to use in their Canadian Rhodes application is required.
+Letters of Reference are not required for the internal Rhodes application to Queen's University, only the list of names and professional titles of the references.

 It is strongly suggested that you give your referees ample warning of the deadline set by Rhodes (at least 1-2 months advance notice).
-We recommend meeting with each potential referee and providing them with a copy of your Pre-application Package to ensure they are able to write the best possible reference letters to accompany your application.
-Provide them with the link to the Rhodes website, the selection criteria and the deadline.
+You may wish to provide them with a copy of application documents, as well as links to the Rhodes website, the selection criteria and the deadline.